maci0/openshift4-ansible/README.md

 # openshift4-ansible

-Creates UPI on AWS into an existing VPC.
+This playbook creates the OpenShift 4 UPI (User provided Infrastructure) on AWS into an existing VPC with existing private and public subnets and DNS Zones.

+It is also possible to deploy the API server without exposing it to the internet, this will require that the host that runs this ansible playbook does live in the same VPC.

 The Cloudformation templates are based on these: https://github.com/openshift/installer/tree/master/upi/aws/cloudformation

 Some information has to be provided.
 Mainly information about your aws VPC, your subnets etc. See `vars.yaml`

 ## Setup